openhab/org.openhab.binding.zwave/doc/eurotronic/cometz_0_0.md

 ## Overview

-Comet Z-wave is a Z-Wave radio standard compatible energy-saving radiator thermostat.
+<p&gtComet Z-wave is a Z-Wave radio standard compatible energy-saving radiator thermostat.</p&gt

 ### Inclusion Information

-Press and hold the button in the battery compartment of the Comet Z-wave for 5 seconds.
-The device moves into installation position in order to enable (de)installation.
+<p&gtPress and hold the button in the battery compartment of the Comet Z-wave for 5 seconds.
+The device moves into installation position in order to enable (de)installation.</p&gt

 ### Exclusion Information

-Press and hold the button in the battery compartment of the Comet Z-wave for 5 seconds.
-The device moves into installation position in order to enable (de)installation.
+<p&gtPress and hold the button in the battery compartment of the Comet Z-wave for 5 seconds.
+The device moves into installation position in order to enable (de)installation.</p&gt

 ### Wakeup Information